manuel-rhdt/master-thesis/docs/mutual_information.md

 \mathrm{I}(\mathcal{X}; \mathcal{S}) = \left\langle \ln \frac{\mathrm{P} ( X |  S)}{\mathrm P(X)} \right\rangle_{\mathcal{X},\mathcal{S}} = \left\langle \ln \frac{\mathrm{P} ( X |  S)}{\left\langle\mathrm P(X | S) \right\rangle_\mathcal{S}} \right\rangle_{\mathcal{X},\mathcal{S}} \,.
 $$

 These averages are mathematically integrals over the very high-dimensional space of integrals and thus very hard to evaluate analytically or numerically in the general case.
 Our goal is use Monte-Carlo sampling in the trajectory space to evaluate the above averages.
-To do this we have to sample trajectories from their probabily distribution and we need to evaluate the likelihood for a response given a signal.
+To do this we have to sample trajectories from their probably distribution and we need to evaluate the likelihood for a response given a signal.

 ## Estimating the likelihood